DataDog/integrations-core/mapr/README.md

 ### Service Checks

-mapr does not include any service checks.
+The MapR check does not include any service checks.

 ### Events

-mapr does not include any events.
+The MapR check does not include any events.

-### Logs

-MapR uses fluentD for logs.
-You can use [fluentd datadog plugin][11] to collect mapr logs.

 ## Troubleshooting